jlevy/og-equity-compensation/README.md

 🚧 Why?
 More links on history of RSUs and Facebook story?

 🄳 [**Restricted stock units**](http://www.investopedia.com/terms/r/restricted-stock-unit.asp) (**RSUs**)
-refer to an agreement by the company to issue you shares of stock or the cash value of shares of stock on a future date.
+refer to an agreement by the company to issue an employee shares of stock or the cash value of shares of stock on a future date.
-Each unit represents one share of stock or the cash value of one share of stock that you will receive in the future.
+Each unit represents one share of stock or the cash value of one share of stock that the employee will receive in the future.
 (They’re called *units* since they are neither stock nor stock options, but another thing altogether that is contractually linked to the value of stock.)